Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 <div style="margin: 2em;"></div>

 3. Save and exit the file.
-To do this press `ctrl + X` to exit and `Y` to confirm you want to save the file.
+To do this press <kbd>Ctrl + X</kbd> to exit and <kbd>Y</kbd> to confirm you want to save the file.
 Nano helpfully displays shortcuts for commands you may want to use at the bottom.

 <div style="margin: 2em;"></div>